Young the Giant: Young the Giant (2010–2013)

 The Jakes officially changed their name to Young the Giant in January 2010 during the production of their eponymous album.
+The group chose to name themselves after the "stupid boldness" of their youth that motivated their commitment to music; Gadhia was the one to suggest having the definite article "the" in the middle of the name rather than at the beginning, believing it to be novel and unique.

 Young the Giant spent 2010 opening for Minus the Bear and Steel Train while working on their debut album with Joe Chiccarelli at Sunset Sound Studios in Los Angeles.
 They took an old-school approach to recording the album.
 All the tracks were performed live which resulted in a lot of “chopping” during production.
 The band was very vigilant of their tracks but trusted the decisions of Joe Chiccarelli who had previously produced albums for The Shins, The Strokes, and Saints of Valory.
 The band believed in transparency; they only wanted to record what they could reproduce in front of an audience at a live show.

 After the band finished recording in early June, they played additional shows with Marina and the Diamonds, The Futureheads, Neon Trees, and New Politics.
 Several songs—including "My Body", "I Got", and "Strings"—were leaked online in advance of the album's release.
 On October 26, Roadrunner Records digitally released the eponymous Young the Giant album, which Amazon.com hailed the third best rock album of 2010.
 The album was released physically in the U.S. on January 25, 2011 and in the UK on May 2.

 The band's first single "My Body" was released to U.S. radio in January and went on to peak at number five on the Billboard Alternative Songs chart. iTunes offered the song as a weekly free download beginning January 9, and it was featured on an episode of American Idol.
 The band performed the song that month on ABC's Jimmy Kimmel Live! and Fuel TV's The Daily Habit.
 The official video for the single, which features actor Bryan James, was directed by Justin Francis.